-We have applied to have the Notes quoted on the Nasdaq National Market under the trading symbol "MRNS".
-You should be aware that the quotation of the Notes on the Nasdaq National Market does not necessarily ensure that a trading market will develop for the Notes.
+The Notes have been approved for listing on the AMEX under the trading symbol "MRZ", subject to official notice of issuance.
+Listing the Notes on the AMEX does not necessarily ensure that a trading market will develop for the Notes.
 If a trading market does develop, there can be no assurance that there will be liquidity in the trading market.
 The development of a trading market for the Notes will depend on our financial performance and other factors such as the increase, if any, in the value of the Index.